OpenDSA/OpenDSA/RST/en/NP/NPComplete.rst

 Examples of NP-Complete Problems
 --------------------------------

-.. topic:: Problem
+.. topic:: CIRCUIT SATISFIABILITY PROBLEM

-   Circuit Satisfiability Problem

-The following slideshow explains the Circuit Satisfiability Problem.

   .. inlineav:: circuitSATCON ss
      :output: show

   In the above problem, given a particular assignment, while we can quickly check whether the assignment satisfies the circuit or not, we have no easy way of knowing whether it has any satisfying assignment.

 .. topic:: Problem